whuangbh/local-media-gallery/README.md

 ## 🧠 Random Thoughts
 I originally developed this project without using docker, and I used it daily without docker.
 I added docker because I want others can quickly try out the project without dealing with the environment.
 If you encounter any problems when using the project with docker, I am sorry.
 Leave an issue and I'll see what can I do.

-I used it daily with a directory on my external SSD.
-The project allows me to carry my media files(SSD) everywhere (traveling/aboard) while still being able to browse it's content in LAN.
+I used it daily with a huge directory (around 450 GB) on my external SSD.
+The project allows me to carry huge amount of personal media files everywhere (traveling/aboard) while being able to easily browse it's content in LAN.
+Even if the network environment is not ideal, the browsing is fast as it all happens within LAN.